 Sometimes parents compare siblings.
 If this happens to you, you might try asking your parents to stop, letting them know how this makes you feel.

 Communicate assertively.
 The way you communicate to other people gives them information on how you feel about yourself.
 When you communicate what you think, feel or want in a clear way, the unspoken message you give out is I matter and my opinion and needs are as valid and important as anyone else’s.
 You can communicate assertively by looking another person in the eye and speaking in a clear, audible voice, rather than looking down at your shoes and mumbling, or communicating in hostile, angry tone.
 Assertive communication encourages other people to treat you with respect, and helps you to feel good about yourself.
 Be aware not only of the things you say, but also the way you say them.
-You’re far more likely to be treated with respect when you communicate
+You’re far more likely to be treated with respect when you communicate your wishes clearly.